 Basement excavations are becoming increasingly popular, according to our Party Wall Surveyor Surrey Team.
 Living spaces are generally becoming smaller.
 People are today taking advantage of basements.
 Excavations are now very common; this provides additional living space, also possibly increasing house values.
 More innovative ideas are being used for basements to get the best out of the area.

 If you are thinking of undertaking basement works, please contact our Party Wall Surveyor Surrey Team.
 We can provide all the help you need with this matter.

 Basements and The Party Wall Act

 Concern is growing around the structural stability of properties when basement works are being carried out.
 Some basement works can be quite grand.
-There has also been concern about how this is having an effect on underground streams and ground water.
-Interestingly, the Local Authority Town Planning policy is changing.
-This is as a result of those growing concerns.
-Our Party Wall Surveyor Surrey Team are here to chat to regarding these matters.
+There has also been concern about how this is affecting underground streams and groundwater.
+Interestingly, the Local Authority Town Planning policy is changing; this is as a result of those growing concerns.
+Our Party Wall Surveyor Surrey Team is here to chat with regarding these matters.

 The Party Wall etc. Act 1996 is not designed to hold you back from doing these works.
 It is there to facilitate you with this process.
 The Party Wall Surveyor Surrey Team at Prinsegate can help you understand these matters.